munozedg/mcp-redmine/README.md

 - Manage and track time entries
 - Update issue statuses and fields
 - Access comprehensive Redmine API functionality
+- **NEW**: Enhanced search with fuzzy matching for issues and projects
+- **NEW**: Optimized performance with smart caching

-Uses httpx for API requests and integrates with the Redmine OpenAPI specification for comprehensive API coverage.
+Uses httpx for API requests and integrates with a custom, high-fidelity OpenAPI specification for comprehensive API coverage including custom fields.

 ![MCP Redmine in action](https://raw.githubusercontent.com/runekaagaard/mcp-redmine/refs/heads/main/screenshot.png)